 Provide knowledge to those who desire to learn more about opportunities in public health and broaden their knowledge and understanding of core public health competencies, such as those who want to enter the public health workforce and those who wish to continue on to an MPH program in the future.

-The curriculum for the Certificate in Core Public Health Concepts program includes five courses totaling 15 graduate credit hours:
+The curriculum for the Online Certificate in Core Public Health Concepts program includes five courses totaling 15 graduate credit hours:

 Biostatistics (BIOS 600): Introduction to statistical concepts and procedures applicable in health fields, including sampling, experimentation, descriptive statistics, relationships, probability, inference, and regression.